Pseudoreality/Roblox-Identities/Capabilities/3 - LocalUserSecurity.md

 # LocalUserSecurity

 ## Description
-Members with this security are intended for non-strict internal usage, but can be accessed through the command bar.
+Members with this security are usually intended for internal usage, but developers are allowed to access it through the command bar.

 ## Information
 - **Capability:** LocalUser